Environment

 Carbon Capture

-Data from Finlands Greenhouse Gas Inventory shows a worrying trend, once considered to be a carbon sink, this data shows that Finlands forest have, since 2021 become a source of carbon, this trend is not unique to Finland but figures show that forests here contributed the equivalent of 1.12 Mt CO2 in 2023.
+Data from Finlands Greenhouse Gas Inventory shows a worrying trend, once considered to be a carbon sink, this data shows that Finlands forests have, since 2021 become a source of carbon, this trend is not unique to Finland but figures show that forests here contributed the equivalent of 1.12 Mt CO2 in 2023.
 Although forest growth continues to outpace harvesting and natural loss, this excess was no longer enough offset the increased emissions from forest soils which normally absorb more than three times the amount of above ground biomass.

 Climate warming is a key factor in rising CO2 emissions from acceleration of decomposition of mineral soils, resulting in the forest no longer being a carbon sink.
 All said, Finland intends to become carbon neutral by 2035 but to acheive this it needs to restore the balance partly by increasing land carbon sinks (planting more trees and reducing harvesting).
 Finland is also actively restoring peat lands and marsh areas to remedy the situation.